Counseling Approach

 Asset-based

-“Asset-based” means that while I seek to understand and fully address any given “problem,” I nevertheless place emphasis on identifying what strengths each individual, couple or family possesses.
-Sometimes we can get so “problem focused” that we forget we really do have considerable internal and external resources to get to the place we want to be.
-As important as our difficulty is, we are much more than our problem.
+“Asset-based” means that while I seek to understand and fully address any given “problem,” I nevertheless place emphasis on identifying what strengths each individual, couple or, family possesses.
+Sometimes we can become so “problem focused” that we forget we truly do have considerable internal and external resources to get to where we want to be.
+As important as our difficulties are, we are much more than our problems.
+I partner with my clients in re-discovering—or sometimes discovering for the first time—their considerable strengths and how to apply those strengths to their concern.

 Asset-based

-“Asset-based” means that while I seek to understand and fully address any given “problem,” I nevertheless place emphasis on identifying what strengths each individual, couple or family possesses.
-Sometimes we can get so “problem focused” that we forget we really do have considerable internal and external resources to get to the place we want to be.
-As important as our difficulty is, we are much more than our problem.
+“Asset-based” means that while I seek to understand and fully address any given “problem,” I nevertheless place emphasis on identifying what strengths each individual, couple or, family possesses.
+Sometimes we can become so “problem focused” that we forget we truly do have considerable internal and external resources to get to where we want to be.
+As important as our difficulties are, we are much more than our problems.
+I partner with my clients in re-discovering—or sometimes discovering for the first time—their considerable strengths and how to apply those strengths to their concern.

 Family Systems